muundev/quest-checker/README.md

 # ⭐ Muun's Quest Checker

-Muun’s Quest Checker allows you to run deepchecks and session checks for players using a custom Quest APK linked to the QUest Checker Discord bot(invite link below).
+Muun’s Quest Checker allows you to run deepchecks and session checks for players using a custom Quest APK linked to the Quest Checker Discord bot(invite link below).

 ## 📥 Installation Instructions (APK Setup)